kopperud/empirical_shifts/README.md

 ## Contents

 This repository contains several scripts that perform simulations of reconstructed phylogenetic trees, infer branch-specific diversification rates and number of rate shifts using `Pesto`, perform post-processing and produce pdf figures.
+The analyses provided in the manuscript were performed on an OpenSUSE Leap 15.4 Linux distribution.

 ## Organization